 The ambiguity in the new prose form was actually not so bad compared to previously published Winograd schemas.
 But the phrasing was often excessively long-threaded with all sorts of interjected tangents.
 Although I built my program for reading articles and dialogue alike, I had not covered the grammar of interrupting phrases that break up the main thread of a sentence.
 Such sentence structures are abundant in story novels but do not occur in Winograd schemas, and I wasn’t planning on having my A.I. read novels any time soon.
 The inclusion of some 1940’s vocabulary also complicated matters: “cook-shanty”, “red-letter days”, “a pallid young dandy”?
 Maybe it’s because I’m Dutch, but I can only guess what these are.

 Compared to the wide variety of common sense axioms that I had programmed (see How to teach a computer common sense*), many solutions to the pronouns were ordinary cases of continuity.
-E.g. a pronoun with an active role typically refers to the last active-role noun (You won’t find this rule in a grammar book, because ambiguous pronouns are grammatically “incorrect” to begin with).
+E.g. a pronoun with an active role typically refers to the last noun with an active role (You won’t find this rule in a grammar book, because ambiguous pronouns are grammatically “incorrect” to begin with).

 This makes sense when you’re testing on novels: No storyteller wants to write in such a counter-intuitive way that the reader has to stop and think about it, contrary to Winograd schemas which are designed for exactly that purpose.